achongsBiz/amort-calculator/README.md

 * period: The term of the loan in months.
 In this example, 360 months.

 ## Web Interface
-A simple web interface that consumes the above endpoint is available through:
+A simple web interface that consumes the above endpoint is available:

 ```/amort.html```

 ## Architecture